matteobaccan/owner/README.md

         CustomType salutation(String name);
     }

-The user can define his own class types as `CustomType` in the previous example.
+You can define you own class types as in the above example `CustomType`.

 OWNER API supports automatic conversion for: